How to Choose Your Home Insurance

 Do you need house or condo insurance?

 Home insurance policies are different when depending on whether you are living in a condo or in a house.
-In fact, a condo owner will have to sign two contracts: one for the building and a second for their property.
+In fact, a condo owner will have two contracts: one for the building (signed by the syndicate of co-owners) and a second for their own unit.
 In the case of a homeowner, it can be useful to have the property appraised by an expert rather than relying on the municipal assessment.

 Choosing your home insurance coverage